jracelis-hub/my-learning-notes/cpp/README.md

 Classes:
 - struct
 - class
-- public
+- public - only thing can access it (no strict)
-- priviate
+- priviate - only the class that declares it can access it (most strict)
-- protected
+- protected - only the class and any derived class can access it (medium strict)
 - virtual

 Iteration: